musa-q/musa-q/README.md

     - A web app for music producers to find music samples (Tinder for producers).
 Available @ [www.lookforsamples.com](www.lookforsamples.com) and feel free to provide any feedback.
     - A platform to learn and practice Arabic (tailored to the Levantine/Jordanian Dialect).
 Avaiable @ [www.myarabiclearner.com](www.myarabiclearner.com).

-- 💼 I work as a software developer, working on web scraping different company sites to extract data.
+- 💼 I work as a software developer, and web scrape different retailer websites extracting product data.

 - 🔭 I have completed mutliple projects, including my dissertation to create a smart doorbell for the visually impaired that uses ML to recognise faces on an embedded device.